wp-plugins/buy-this-book/readme.txt

 6. Save the widget.
 You’re done!
 Check your site and click on the cover images to see the menu slide out from the bottom.

 == Changelog ==

+= 1.4 =
+* Feature - Added conditional CSS to allow for the number of books per row
+* Feature - Added instruction list to each widget instance
+* Made some small improvements to the CSS on the widget admin display

 = 1.3 =
 * Feature - Added alt tag option to main cover images